LaurenzV/krilla/README.md

 However, I think the current test setup makes it very easy to track future bugs and puts krilla in a very good spot to ensure that no regressions occur in the future.

-## Future work
-For the immediate future, I plan to at least add support for:
-- Adding document metadata.
-- Support for tagged PDFs for accessibility.
-- Support for validated PDF export, like for example PDF/UA.

-Although it will probably take some time until I get to it.

 ## Example

 The following example shows some of the features of krilla in action.